-This is a row that is above the Lower Galley, sometimes referred to as a Balcony or Mezzanine.
-The Upper Gallery overhangs the Lower Gallery at Row E on the sides and Row F in the center.
+This is a row that is above the Lower Galley.
+The Upper Gallery overhangs the Lower Gallery at Row E on the sides and Row F in the center so it is much closer to the action than a traditional "balcony" level would be.
 Even sitting in Row G in the Upper Gallery, you are not more than 20 feet from the stage!
 Audience members are never far from the action on a thrust stage, even when seated in the Upper Gallery, which creates a special intimacy between the actors and audience.
 The seats in this section offer a bird's eye view of the complete stage and are especially suited for a "lean in" experience!
 There is a polished wood railing to rest your elbows on (but not your drinks!) for best viewing.
 These seats are also un-ganged or "loose" so that you can adjust them a bit for your comfort and best viewing.

 Here is some feedback from patrons who have sat in the Upper Gallery:

 "Sitting in the Upper Gallery provided the perfect view of the entire stage, it was less interactive, but more intimate."